Thulluvadho Ilamai: Plot

 The friends spot Anitha being brought by a man to be sell her as a prostitute and Harish fight them, only to get stabbed.
 Realising that they have no other way to survive 'safely' in this world, they decide to return home.
 They finally return to their school, where the principal lectures the students' parents, blaming them for the students' escape attempt and misbehavior.
 Hearing the principal's words and her father scolding her, Pooja consumes an unnamed acid from her school lab.
 Upon hearing this, Mahesh jumps from the second floor.
-Both are rushed to the hospital, where fortunately, they survive.
+Both are rushed to the hospital and survive.
 Ignoring the parents, the rest of their class and batch mates get into the ICU to meet them.
 Happy that they are safe, they start laughing and mocking each other.
 The principal tells the parents that they are not worried about what happened and are happy.
 Feeling ashamed, the parents leave the children alone.

 All these are told in a flashback where Mahesh, now in the military, comes back to his school and recalls the memories.
 He had not disturbed Pooja after that and does not know where his friends are now.
 Assuring himself that they would have been well off as he is now, he gets interrupted by the principal.
 But the principal does not recognise Mahesh and walks off.
 Mahesh tells himself that the principal does not remember him as he would have seen many students in all these years.